 Supa Retron HD: Performance

 Now onto the really important bit: how the console performs.
-While we've not been able to verify this ourselves we'd imagine that the Supa Retron HD uses the same "system on a chip" approach seen in the Retron HD (and, it should be noted, the SNES Classic Edition), rather than the more expensive (and more accurate) hardware-based route offered by Field-Programmable Gate Array technology, which will be used in the forthcoming Super Analogue NT console.
+While we've not been able to verify this ourselves we'd imagine that the Supa Retron HD uses the same "system on a chip" approach seen in the Retron HD (and, it should be noted, the SNES Classic Edition), rather than the pricer (but more accurate) hardware-based route offered by Field-Programmable Gate Array technology, which is used in the utterly superb Analogue Super NT console.

 While Hyperkin's approach doesn't offer the same degree of faithfulness when it comes to replicating the performance of Nintendo's famous 16-bit system, unless you're comparing the two side-by-side you're unlikely to notice any glaring issues.
 We tested a wide range of games across all three main regional formats and everything ran smoothly in terms of both visuals and audio.
 There was no noticeable slowdown (aside from that which existed in the games already, of course) and no unfortunate bum notes in the soundtrack.
 The image quality is also excellent, with sharp definitive and bold colours.
 For most players, this kind of performance will be perfectly fine; if you were happy with how the SNES Classic Edition performs then you'll be more than pleased with the Supa Retron HD.
 Oh, and it also works with flash carts, if you're interested in that kind of thing.